ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-threading.rst

 ArduPilot AP_InertialSensor library.

-So if we have an MPU6000 on the board we use the AP_InertialSensor_MPU6000.cpp driver on non-PX4 platforms, and the AP_InertialSensor_PX4.cpp driver on PX4 based platforms.
+So if we have an MPU6000 on the board we use the AP_InertialSensor_MPU6000.cpp driver on non-Pixhawk/NuttX platforms, and the AP_InertialSensor_PX4.cpp driver on NuttX based platforms.

 The same type of split can also happen for other AP_HAL ports.
 For example, we could use Linux kernel drivers for some sensors on Linux